zkd8907/ghost-qcloud-cos-store/README.md

 All the keys are necessary except `staticDomain`.

-The value of `active` must be the same with the name of the folder in `ghost/content/adapters/storage`.
+The value of `active` must be the same with the name of the file(Via NPM) or the folder(Via Git) in `ghost/content/adapters/storage`.
 You can find your Bucket Name, Appid, SecureId and SecureKey at [your console](https://console.cloud.tencent.com/cos/secret) of QCloud.
 The all regions are listed at https://cloud.tencent.com/document/product/436/6224.

 `staticDomain` is optional.
 Normally, you need to specify a CDN domain to visit the full URL starts with http or https.
 ## License